FederatedAI/FATE/doc/tutorial/model_publish_with_serving_guide.md

 ```

 Except for optional parameter ``servings``, all parameters should be filled in according to actual setting.
-User should pay special attention to work_mode, for which 1 indicates cluster mode, and 0 indicates standalone mode.

 If parameter ``servings`` is unfilled, model will be published to all serving-server instances